graik/biskit/trunk/README.txt

 * API-Documentation issues

-    The online API-documentation is usually lacking behind quite a bit.
+    The online API-documentation is usually lagging behind quite a bit.
 Also, epydoc gets confused by our practise to override the name of modules in the Biskit namespace with the classes they define.